wavefrontHQ/docs/pages/doc/wavefront_kubernetes.md

 permalink: wavefront_kubernetes.html
 summary: Monitor Kubernetes infrastructure and applications.
 Scale Kubernetes workloads based on metrics in Wavefront.
 ---
-*Monitor* your Kubernetes environment at the infrastructure level and at the applications level with Wavefront Collector for Kubernetes.
+**Monitor** your Kubernetes environment at the infrastructure level and at the applications level with Wavefront Collector for Kubernetes.

 * Monitor Kubernetes infrastructure metrics (containers, pods, etc.) from Wavefront dashboards -- and create alerts from those dashboards.
 * Automatically collect metrics from applications and workloads using built-in plug-ins such as Prometheus, Telegraf, etc.

-*Scale* your Kubernetes environment based on any metrics that are available in Wavefront with the Wavefront Horizontal Pod Autoscaler Adapter.
+**Scale** your Kubernetes environment based on any metrics that are available in Wavefront with the Wavefront Horizontal Pod Autoscaler Adapter.

-Log in to your Wavefront instance to try the integration, or [see it on github here](https://github.com/wavefrontHQ/wavefront-collector-for-kubernetes)!

 ## Videos